Luminal A, Luminal B, HER2-Positive: Unraveling the Subtypes of Breast Cancer

 Frequently Asked Questions

-1. What are The Risk Factors for Developing Breast Cancer?
+1. What are The Main Subtypes of Breast Cancer?

 Breast cancer is classified into five main stages – Stage 0 (non-invasive breast cancers), Stage I (early stage), Stage II (locally advanced), Stage III (more advanced) and Stage IV (metastatic).
 The staging reflects the size of the tumour, whether it has spread to nearby lymph nodes and whether it has reached other organs in the body.